- When do I file for Graduation?

 |Graduation Date||Application Deadline|

-Please note: Undergraduate Students completing their degree requirements in August 2012, January 2013 or in May 2013 participate in the Commencement Ceremony on Wednesday, May 15 at 10:00 a.m.
+Please note: Undergraduate Students completing their degree requirements in August 2015, January 2016 or in May 2016 participate in the Commencement Ceremony.
+The date and time of the ceremony are to be determined.

 |College of Education||Associate Dean Dorothy Feola|

 |College of Humanities and Social Sciences||Associate Dean Wartyna Davis|

 |College of Science and Health||Associate Dean Jean Fuller-Stanley|

 The Pioneer Salute is an opportunity to collect your cap, gown and hood, Commencement day instructions as well as visit with representatives from Registrar's Office, Student Enrollment Services, and Financial Aid to assure that you are ready for graduation.
 The offices of Career Development, Graduate Admissions and Alumni Relations will also be on hand to provide additional information.
 For those interested in purchasing personalized announcements, rings and diploma plaques, vendors will be available to take your orders.
 This event is critical to all graduating students.

 The dates for this year's Pioneer Salute are Tuesday, April 12 and Wednesday, April 13 (9:00 a.m. - 7:00 p.m.) in Ballroom A & B of the University Commons.
 You may attend either day at any time convenient to your schedule.
 The activity is a walk-through event (visit a variety of tables) and most students complete the process within 20 minutes.
 Please make every effort to attend.